-The vote of a citizen in South Canterbury is worth 1.68 times more than a vote of a citizen in Central Chch.
+• The vote of a citizen in South Canterbury is worth 1.68 times more than a vote of a citizen in Central Chch.

-The vote of a a citizen in south Canterbury is worth 1.63 times more than a vote of a citizen in North East Cheh.
+• The vote of a citizen in south Canterbury is worth 1.63 times more than a vote of a citizen in North East Chch.

 This grossly unbalanced representation proposal runs counter to core constitutional values, most importantly that of a free and democratic society.
 There is simply no logical, rational or compelling case given in the proposal to warrant such an undemocratic representation structure.

-I object to this proposal on democracy arguments alone.
+My objection to this proposal stands on democracy arguments alone.

-However, I additionally consider a return to full democracy of the region's principle environmental regulator is a critical part of preventing further degradation of the region's waterways.
+However, I also consider a return to full democracy of the regions principle environmental regulator a critical part of preventing further degradation of the region's waterways.
 The sacking of Councillors and appointment of Commissioners at ECan has gone hand in hand with more irrigation and more industrial dairying.
 Since 2010, when councillors were sacked, ECan has allowed another 370,000 dairy cows to be added to Canterbury's already swollen herd.
 There are now over 1.3 million cows in Canterbury alone.
-(Stats NZ 2011 and Stats NZ, 2017)

 Even to this day Statistics NZ reports that, unlike many other regions in the country, Canterbury's herd continues to grow.
 The latest agricultural census shows the herd increased 3 percent from 1.27 million in 2016 to 1.31 million in 2017.
-(Stats NZ, 2018)

 Under the anti-democratic rule of nationally appointed commissioners ECan has given its consent to ecologically devastating irrigation and dairy conversion proposals.
 The most extreme of which is the consents granted for the mega-dairy farm at Simons Pass Station in the Mackenzie Basin.
-These were granted by ECan, without public notification, in 2012 and 2013 (CRC176720 CRC082311, 2012) (CRC136283, 2013)
+These were granted by ECan, without public notification, in 2012 and 2013.
 This is just one example of many in the last eight years where ECan has put the interests of industrial dairying first, no matter how high the environmental cost.

 In 2016, it was revealed that irrigators were recorded taking hundreds of millions of litres of water above their entitlements.
 ECan issued few fines and there were no prosecutions.
 The vast majority were not punished at all.
-(The Press, 2016)

 Also in 2016, the plan change for Selwyn/Te Waihora, one of the most severely polluted catchments in Canterbury, became operative.
 In it, ECan did not set a goal of reducing pollution.
 Instead, it set a target of more pollution.
 A target of 300 tonnes more nitrogen pollution per year that must be met by 2037.

 Put plainly, I believe that for the last eight years ECan has relentlessly served the interests of the irrigation and dairy industries over the interests of clean, safe water and all those who rely on it.

-Canterbury is now in the midst of a worsening freshwater crisis and sadly it serves as a grave example of what happens to our environment when democracy is steamrolled by industry.
+Canterbury is now in the midst of a worsening freshwater crisis, and sadly, it serves as a grave example of what happens to our environment when democracy is steamrolled by industry.
 Federated Farmers are now, rightly, afraid that if ECan returns to full democracy with a fair representation structure that those councillors who campaign for clean water will be elected over those representing industrial farming interests.
-(Stuff.co.nz, July 18)

 The people of New Zealand have clearly signalled that dirty rivers and unsafe drinking water will no longer be tolerated.
 I support the return to full democracy that has been denied to residents of Canterbury for eight years.
 It is a critical step towards solving the regions freshwater crisis.
 I would support a fair and balanced voting structure that does not break the +/- 10% rule.